claudiol/image-mode-hackathon/README.md

 ## Prerequisites

 - An AWS account with permission to create VPCs, EC2, EIPs, Route 53 records, IAM roles, and Secrets Manager entries
-- A Route 53 hosted zone for your sandbox domain
+- A Route 53 hosted zone for sandbox domain
 - Terraform and the AWS CLI installed locally
 - Ansible with the required collections: